bipulkumar7/CloudFormation/README.md

 > Necessary policies and roles required for this use-case

-Use `aws cloudformation create-stack --stack-name  s3Stack  --template-body file://00_s3Stack.yml --capabilities "CAPABILITY_NAMED_IAM" ` to deploy the s3 bucker and upload your code into it.
+Use `aws cloudformation create-stack --stack-name  s3Stack  --template-body file://00_s3Stack.yml` to deploy the s3 bucker and upload your code into it.

 Use `aws cloudformation create-stack --stack-name  LambdaFunction  --template-body file://00_LambdaStack.yml --capabilities "CAPABILITY_NAMED_IAM" ` to deploy the stack.